-Ohio medical marijuana users say prices still too high
+Ohio Medical Marijuana Users Say Prices Still Too High

 The survey didn't only express dissatisfaction with the industry.

-Changes inspired by COVID-19, including the increasing use of telemedicine, online ordering and curbside pick-up, which have had a positive impact on patients’ satisfaction levels with OMMCP, according to the report.
+Changes inspired by COVID-19, including the increasing use of telemedicine, online ordering and curbside pickup, have had a positive impact on patients' satisfaction levels with OMMCP, according to the report.
 Participants also reported high levels of trust in the safety of products sold in licensed dispensaries.

-A considerable 81% of respondents reported trusting the safety of products sold in Ohio dispensaries.
-Just 8% reported not having trust in the safety of dispensary products.
+A considerable 81 percent of respondents reported trusting the safety of products sold in Ohio dispensaries.
+Just 8 percent reported not having trust in the safety of dispensary products.

-Lastly, while close to 89% of respondents reported that they would prefer to purchase their marijuana from medical dispensaries if prices were similar to other sources, just 72% of respondents with a qualifying medical condition reported using Ohio licensed dispensaries as their primary source of medical marijuana.
+Lastly, while close to 89 percent of respondents reported that they would prefer to purchase their marijuana from medical dispensaries if prices were similar to other sources, just 72 percent of respondents with a qualifying medical condition reported using Ohio licensed dispensaries as their primary source of medical marijuana.